-As you can see there are a number of issues that can drive us to wake up with credit card debt and while you have previously felt it was all the fault of the consumer taking on the debt, clearly there are other factors involved in the process.
+As you can see, many issues can drive us to wake up with credit card debt, and while you have previously felt it was all the fault of the consumer taking on the debt, clearly, there are other factors involved in the process.

-One of the important underlying factors is our individual money personality.
+One of the important underlying factors in our individual money personality.
 We each have a different approach to dealing with credit card debt.

 The advertisements you see on websites are unique to you.
 Even here on the Get Out of Debt website, the ads you see are determined by others based on the sites you’ve seen before.
 I have no control over what you see.